 Clubs have the opportunity to partner up with a Society and host a 'Takeover' at the Students' Union Venue on any night of the week.
+Previously clubs and societies we're required to host a joint takeover, this is now at discretion of committees to decide whether to collaborate or not.
 For those clubs that do partner up the Union will fund costs of £100 (not including alcohol) for the evening with all profits going to the clubs and society.
-Clubs can either choose the Society they wish to pair up with or they will be assigned a Society based on the similarity of ideas.
 There will be the opportunity to hold a maximum of 4 takeovers in each term.
 The money raised would be aimed to be split 50/50 between Club and Society, however, the final decision on this will be made by the Ents team depending on efforts from both sides.
 If clubs choose to host a takeover on their own the Union will not fund anything and all expenses will be taken from your fundraising account.
 You will keep all the profit.